 The enforcement part of the family law process can be difficult and may require skills, experience and knowledge which are foreign to many family law practitioners.
 Many family law attorneys do not understand enforcement and thus do not to become involved in enforcing court orders.
 These same attorneys also may not understand how to craft agreements and court orders that are more easily enforceable.

 What options does someone have when seeking enforcement of child support?

 Child support is one of the few obligations where you can employ almost any option available for debt collection, including many options that are not available for other types of debt collection.
 You can ask for contempt and incarceration, this being the most severe remedy.
-You can also ask for garnishment of wages through an income-withholding order or garnishment of wages where it is taken out of the other person’s pay as if it were taxes and social security, with the Payor former spouse or parent having no choice in the matter.
-Child support can also be enforced through obtaining a judgment against the payer.
-Support can be enforced through finding assets and garnishing or attaching or freezing them so the money comes right out of their bank account or retirement account or any other asset that they may have.
+You can also ask for garnishment of wages through an income-withholding order where money is continuously taken out of the other person’s pay as if it were taxes and social security, with the Payor former spouse or parent having no choice in the matter.
+Child support can also be enforced through obtaining a judgment against the obligor.
+Support can be enforced through finding assets and garnishing or attaching or freezing them so the money comes right out of their bank account or retirement account or other assets that they may have.
 Child support is rarely, if ever, dischargeable in bankruptcy.
 Alimony enforcement also allows for many of these remedies which are not available when collecting ordinary debts.

 How does the Anton Legal Group help your clients with enforcement issues?